dbhi/containers/README.md

 ## Building docker images for/on ARM targets

 - SiFive does not provide prebuilt packages for ARM hosts: [sifive.com/boards](https://www.sifive.com/boards/).
-  That's why `spinal` images for Arm platforms are not provided, although SpinalHDL can be successfully executed.
+  That's why `spinalhdl` images for Arm platforms are not provided, although SpinalHDL can be successfully executed.

 - Building image *dr* hangs the system on RPi3B.
 We should investigate why.
   However, DynamoRIO can be succesfully built natively.